GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/intro/mv3-migration/index.md

 *   chrome.extension.onConnect
 *   chrome.extension.onMessage

-If your extensions use any of these deprecated APIs, you’ll need to make the appropriate changes when you migrate to MV3.
+If your extensions use any of these deprecated APIs, you'll need to make the appropriate changes when you migrate to MV3.